7.2

 9

-Naturally regulates temperature, keeping feet cozy on cold planes and breathable in warmer cafes.
-A huge benefit for fluctuating travel climates.
+Naturally regulates temperature, keeping feet cozy on cold planes and breathable in warmer cafes, a huge benefit for travel.

 👕